Accurately Programming Complex Light Regimes with Multi-channel LEDs

 Results

 We present a multi-step, multidimensional algorithm to accurately program LED lights.
 This algorithm accounts for non-linearity between intensity settings and irradiance output, as well as bleedthrough between channels of different wavebands.
-Our algorithm out-performs other methods which treat waveband channels as independent variables, predicting intensity settings more accurately.
+Our algorithm out-performs other methods which treat waveband channels as independent variables, more accurately predicting intensity settings to achieve a desired irradiance when using multiple LED channels.

 Conclusions